StevenXL/stevenxl.github.io/_drafts/2015-11-13-namespacing-controllers.markdown

 inherit from the base, the developer is freed from having to authorize the user in each individual controller.

-## Bad Things Happen if You Don't Follow the Rails Way
+## Same Effect without Namespacing

-I can achieve the same effect without namespacing, by creating a base controller that inherits from 'ApplicationController'.
+One can achieve the same effect without namespacing, by creating a base controller that inherits from 'ApplicationController'.
 For illustrative purposes, let's call this controller 'UserActionsController'.
-I can define the authorization in 'UserActionsController', and have the controllers I need to protect inherit from 'UserActionsController'.
+One can define the authorization in 'UserActionsController', and have the controllers that share the same action(s) inherit from 'UserActionsController'.

-However, this approach has a few problems.
-First, I would have to remember to manually over-write which controller the "protected" controllers inherit from, as `rails g controller` will default to the unprotected 'ApplicationController'.
+As far as I can tell, there are only a few downsides to not namespacing a controller.
+First, you lose the context that is provided by the namespace.
 Secondly, if I only want certain actions of the same resource protected, I'd have to define the authorization on a per-controller level instead of at the top-level, or I would have to create two separate controllers for the same resource.
-(Because there is no namespacing, these controllers cannot have the same name).
-Of course, such a change would reverberate back to the routes.
+Because there is no namespacing, the second strategy would require two differently-named controllers for the same resource.

 ## Conclusion
 In short, namespacing in Rails provides an easy way to create a new base controller in which common actions that need to be performed on a set of controllers can be defined.
+By avoiding duplicating the same action on a controller level, future changes to those actions become trivial.
+(It is also a far less error-prone process than defining actions on a controller level).